hrishiakhade/zendesk_coding_challenge_2022/README.md

 One of the required functionality for this coding challenge is Pagination.
 Since we only have small data , I fetched all the tickets at once and stores them .
 If the limit of items per pages is set to 25 , all the stored tickets will get divided such that each page contains no more than 25 tickets .
 I have implemented pagination locally from front end only .
 One of the Major drawback of this approach is , stored tickets wont be updated .
 If a certain tickets is edited/deleted/added from the ZendDesk dashboard , then the updated ticket wont get reflected on our frontend since we fetched all the data once , it will keep us showing data that was fetched initially .
 In order to fetch the latest data , we will need to refresh our page everytime.

+In order to avoid the issue faced by fetching all the tickets at once , we can use ``` GET /api/v2/tickets.json?page[size]=25 ``` , it will only fetch first 25 records , and in order to fetch next page data you can either opt-in for cursor pagination or offeset pagination .
+Cursor pagination is better than offset pagination.
+But one of the drawback of cursor pagination is You can not jump from pages , eg. from page 1 to page 5 or page 4 to page 2.
+Cursor pagination will fetch data sequentially only .
+Using either of these approach will ensure that we fetch latest data from server .

+For displaying ticket details , we can just show that details that we got in a ticket list .
+But again to handle dynamic data change , it is always better to use ``` GET /api/v2/tickets/{ticket_id} ``` , which will fetch the latest data a selected ticket.

 - For the scalability, React and Redux would make a good choice.
 But I did not use redux in this proect since this is a really simple app with small amount of data.
 Redux makes the state management better.
 - For styling, I used common CSS file app.css .
 I also used Bootstrap to make the webpage reponsive.
 - I used axios library to make the API requests from the frontend.